NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 After the stack has been created, check the status of the Lambda function to make sure it is not in an error state.
 To find the Lambda function go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the Lambda function.
 This should bring you to the Lambda service in the AWS console.
 Once there, click on the "Monitor" tab to see if the function has been invoked.
+Note that it will take at least the configured iteration time before the function is invoked for the first time.
 Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the "Monitor" dashboard.
-Within the "CheckInterval" number of minutes there should be at least one dot on that chart.
-Note that initially the chart is slow to reflect any status so you might have to be patient.
-Continue to press the "refresh" button (the icon with a circle on it) every minute or so to update the status.
-Once you see a dot on the chart, when you hover your mouse over it, you should see the "success rate" and "number of errors."
+After  the "CheckInterval" number of minutes there should be at least one dot on that chart.
+Hover your mouse over the dot and you should see the "success rate" and "number of errors."
 The success rate should be 100% and the number of errors should be 0.
-If it is not, then scroll down to the CloudWatch Logs section and click on the most recent log stream.
-This will show you the output of the Lambda function.
+If it is not, then scroll up a little bit and click on "View CloudWatch Logs" link.
+Once on this page, click on the first LogStream and review any output.
 If there are any errors, they will be displayed there.
-If you can't figure out what is causing an error, then please create an issue in this repository and someone will help you.
+If you can't figure out what is causing an error, please create an issue on the [Issues](https://github.com/NetApp/FSx-ONTAP-samples-scripts/issues) section in this repository and someone will help you.

 ---